-Approximate percentage of Name of Director Capacity/nature of interest Number of issued ordinary shares held shareholding in the Company Gao Mingqing Gao Jinzhu Interest in controlled corporation Interest in controlled corporation 301,500,000 (1) 148,500,000 (2) 50.25% 24.75%
+Number of issued Approximate percentage of shareholding Name of Directors Capacity/nature of interest ordinary shares held in the Company Mr. Gao Mingging Interest in controlled corporation 301,500,000 (1) 50.25% Ms. Gao Jinzhu Interest in controlled corporation 148,500,000 (2) 24.75%

-- Notes: - 1.
-The 301,500,000 shares were owned by Victor Soar Investments Limited which is wholly owned and controlled by Mr. Gao Mingqing. - 2.
-The 148,500,000 shares were owned by Achieve Ample Investments Limited which is wholly owned and controlled by Ms. Gao Jinzhu.
+- The 301,500,000 shares were owned by Victor Soar Investments Limited which is wholly owned and controlled by Mr. Gao Mingqing. - The 148,500,000 shares were owned by Achieve Ample Investments Limited which is wholly owned and controlled by Ms. Gao Jinzhu.